Pages

 This is not to say that there is no value in leaving viewers to draw their own conclusions from a piece of abstract or conceptual art.
 Of course there is.
 The Australian artist Brett Whiteley is notable for working with both abstract and representational forms, while utilizing a stylistic approach that blends expressionism with Chinese landscape art.

-There is little value (or freedom, for that matter) in routinely dismissing an entire genre of art that influenced millions of people around the world simply for ideological reasons.
+The primary point to remember is that there is little value (or freedom, for that matter) in routinely dismissing an entire genre of art that influenced millions of people around the world simply for ideological reasons.

 The Surrealists posed as madmen and women by taking their inspiration from the chaotic of dreams and children's games.
 The exception perhaps being artists such as the Mexican muralists, who by virtue of being based in what is now called the global south created a kind of cultural bridge between east and west, by blending the personal, dreamlike imagery of surrealism with the clear yearning for human progress embodied by socialism.